Laura-Novich-OBW/TC-Resource-List/Community-Resources.md

 # Community Resources

 Resources to find like-minded people in the TC community.
 Information from previous meetups and conferences.
+Opensource projects for collaboration.
 <details>
 <summary>Professional Organizations</summary>